segal-leguernherry/segal-leguernherry.github.io/index.markdown

 layout: home
 ---
-I am Assistant Professor at the Aix-Marseille School of Economics and senior economist at the EU Tax Observatory.
-I am currently in UC Berkeley as a visiting Assistant Professor for the Spring 2026.
+I am an Assistant Professor at the Aix-Marseille School of Economics and a Senior Economist at the EU Tax Observatory.
+In Spring 2026, I was a Visiting Assistant Professor at UC Berkeley.

 In my research, I study how households respond to taxes and the implications of these responses for tax progressivity and inequality.
 I am particularly interested in wealth taxation and tax evasion.
 &nbsp;